 "No, I've had enough of this.
 We all have," he said softly.
 "She needs to know.
 They both do."

 The two men looked at each other and Sam could see the quiet acquiescence in Tony's eyes.
-He knew his friend like to keep his life to himself, but it was time that "Team Gibbs" knew the truth about their SFA.
+He knew his friend liked to keep his life to himself, but it was time that "Team Gibbs" knew the truth about their SFA.
 "You have no idea about his qualifications do you?"

 "Tony DiNozzo is more qualified than you could ever be.
 Not only has he been a cop 10 years, which is more impressive and gives him more insight then you seem to believe, but he also holds multiple degrees.
-In college he double majored in Physical education and music, while maintaining a high GPA as well as playing both football and basketball, scholarships for which put him through school.
+In college he double majored in Physical education and film, while maintaining a high GPA as well as playing both football and basketball, scholarships for which put him through school.
 He graduated with honors and he's got his masters in physical education, which you seem to think means nothing, but a lot of the classes required are the same classes that med students take.
-He's also got a masters in forensics, computer science, music and criminology.
+He's also got a masters in forensics, computer science, film and criminology.
 Just because he became a cop, doesn't mean he's stopped going to school.
 He's also been to nearly every seminar this agency offers and speaks 6 languages, which you'd know if you bothered to get to know the man.
 And for your information, he does speak Turkish, so your importance here Officer David, is not as high as you seem to believe."
 Ziva opened her mouth to retort, but Sam cut her off.
 "Don't even think his father's money had anything to do with this.
 He hasn't spoken to his father in twenty years.
 So let's recap shall we?
 He more than meets the requirements for a senior field agent, not to mention he finished top of his class in an accelerated course at FLET-C and holds multiple records, he's also an excellent shot, a great agent, and a good man.
 Everyone in this building likes him and several of us owe him more than he knows.

 "You seem to think you deserve to be the senior agent on this team.
 Let me let you in on a secret little girl.
 You need to actually be an agent to become an SFA.
 You are not an agent, you are not an investigator, hell, you're not even a citizen.
 You have no place on this team.
-You weren't picked for it like McGee and you sure as hell didn't earn your place on it.
+You weren't picked for it like McGee and you sure didn't earn your place on it.
 You've done nothing but undermine Tony since the day you got here.
 You think you're entitled to something because your daddy's the deputy director of Mossad?
 All I see is a spoiled princess trying to get her daddy's attention.
 If you can't have his, then you'll commandeer Gibbs'.
 I mean you did kill your brother for him didn't you?
 But don't you dare think that no one knows you are the reason that Kate Todd is dead.
 We all know you put together the profiles on the MCRT for your bastard brother.
-We know you're the reason he went killed Kate, why he tried to kill Abby.
+We know you're the reason he killed Kate, why he tried to kill Abby.
 And we all know that you sweet talked your way onto the investigation into him after he murdered one of our own so that you could try to protect him.
 You disgust me.

-"You have no place on this team, in this agency.
+"You have no place on this team or in this agency.
 We will all be filing our reports with the director today, as well as our recommendations that she transfer you, at the very least off this team, hopefully out of DC because not one person in this building wants to work with you.
 First off, you shouldn't have access to anything, let alone anything classified.
 Second, we do not trust you to have our backs, when you clearly don't have your own team's.
 So you back the hell off DiNozzo.
 He's more than twice the agent you could ever hope to be."

 The silence was deafening at first, before it was replaced by applause.
 Ziva looked around at all the smiling faces and stormed off.
 She didn't know how anyone had found out what she'd done, both for and against Ari, but she hid her shock well.
 She knew now though that she was done.
-There was no way Jenny would let her stay now, no matter how much the woman owed her.
+There was no way Jenny would let her stay, no matter how much the woman owed her.
 She could only hope that she'd be allowed to stay in the country.